amytraylor/amytraylor.github.io/courses/MathAsArtMaterial/vibrantmatter.md

 WALKING, TALKING MINERALS

-Thing-power materialism offers a contestable but, I think, auspicious account.of how it is that things have the power to move humans, the beings who—in accounts that emphasize Augustinian free will or Kantian auton- omy or Hegelian self-consciousness—are figured as self-movers.
+Thing-power materialism offers a contestable but, I think, auspicious account of how it is that things have the power to move humans, the beings who—in accounts that emphasize Augustinian free will or Kantian autonomy or Hegelian self-consciousness—are figured as self-movers.
 It empha- sizes the shared material basis, the kinship, of all things, regardless of their status as human, animal, vegetable, or mineral.
 It does not deny that there are differences between human and nonhuman, though it strives to describe them without succumbing to the temptation to place humans at the ontological center.
 One way to do so is to distinguish humans as things composed of a particularly rich and complex collection of materiality.”
-In Jean-Francois Lyotard’s “Postmodern Fable,” for example, “humankind is taken for a com- plex material system; consciousness, for an effect of language; and language for a highly complex material system”; Richard Rorty also suggests that human beings are more complex animals, rather than animals “with an extra added ingredient called ‘intellect’ or ‘the rational soul.’’*8 Vernadsky sees humans as a particularly potent mix of minerals, as Lynn Margulis’s sum- mary shows:
+In Jean-Francois Lyotard’s “Postmodern Fable,” for example, “humankind is taken for a complex material system; consciousness, for an effect of language; and language for a highly complex material system”; Richard Rorty also suggests that human beings are more complex animals, rather than animals “with an extra added ingredient called ‘intellect’ or ‘the rational soul.’’
+Vernadsky sees humans as a particularly potent mix of minerals, as Lynn Margulis’s sum- mary shows.

-360 POLITICAL THEORY / June 2004
+***360 POLITICAL THEORY / June 2004***

 What struck [Vernadsky] most was that the material of Earth’s crust has been packaged into myriad moving beings whose reproduction and growth build and break down matter ona global scale.
 People, for example, redistribute and concentrate oxygen... and other elements of Earth’s crust into two-legged, upright forms that have an amazing propensity to wander across, dig into and in countless other ways alter Earth’s surface.
-We are walk-

-ing, talking minerals?
+We are walking, talking minerals?

 Thing materialism emphasizes the kinship between people and things.
 So far, the case for that kinship has proceeded primarily by presenting non- humanity as an active actant.
-But to make the case for kinship, must itnot also be shown how humanity participates in thinghood?
+But to make the case for kinship, must it not also be shown how humanity participates in thinghood?
 De Landa cites bone as an example of our interior inorganicism; bone reveals one way in which we are not only animal and vegetable, but also mineral:

-_..
-Soft tissue (gels and aerosols, muscle and nerve) reigned supreme until 5000 million years ago.
-At that point, some of the conglomerations of fleshy matter-energy that made up life underwent a sudden mineralization, and a new material for constructing living creatures emerge: bone.
-Itis almostas if the mineral world that had served as a substratum for the emergence of biological creatures was reasserting itself,
+> *_..
+Soft tissue (gels and aerosols, muscle and nerve) reigned supreme until 5000 million
+> years ago.
+At that point, some of the conglomerations of fleshy matter-energy that made
+> up life underwent a sudden mineralization, and a new material for constructing living
+> creatures emerge: bone.
+Itis almostas if the mineral world that had served as a substratum
+> for the emergence of biological creatures was reasserting itself.*

 The emergence of bone “made new forms of movement control possible among animals, freeing them from many constraints and literally setting